Uppsala and Sigtuna lie just north of Stockholm and make for a perfect day trip or longer stay.

 Another ‘must’ in Uppsala is Carl von Linné, Sweden’s greatest ever scientist and father of modern taxonomy.
 He lived and worked in Uppsala in the 18th century and there are museums, gardens, parks etc dedicated to his memory in Uppsala.
 Go here for absolutely everything Carl von Linné.

 The town of Sigtuna?
 Quaint?
-The place is a complete quaint and charm-fest rolled into one.
-It is also Sweden’s first town (founded in AD 980).
+The place is a complete charm-fest and Sweden’s first town (founded in AD 980).

-Sigtuna hugs the northern shores of Lake Mälaren and its windy cobblestone (naturally) streets are arteries of the almost 1,000 year-old main Stora gatan, or main street, with clusters of shops selling Swedish fashion, design and handicrafts.
+Sigtuna hugs the northern shores of Lake Mälaren and its cobblestone streets are arteries of the almost 1,000 year-old Stora gatan, or main street, with clusters of shops selling Swedish fashion, design and handicrafts.

 For the low down on Sigtuna’s history visit Sigtuna Museum for its brilliant exhibitions and displays.
 For some ancient Viking detective work, pop into the museum or Tourist Office on Stora gatan and ask or a futhark, or key.
 This will help you unlock the mysteries of the town’s more than 150 rune stones.
 Careful how you pronounce futhark though.

 Both Uppsala and Sigtuna are year-round destinations and equally as beautiful white clad in winter snow or in the summertime sun.